 Forming a natural boundary between the Bas-St-Laurent and Gaspé regions, the Matapédia River rises from a lake bearing the same name.
 A large part of this watercourse lies within the Matapédia-et-Patapédia River Wildlife Reserve.
 112.7 kilometers long, it winds its way through the Matapédia Valley for 65 kilometers, punctuated by rapids, before emptying into the Restigouche River near the municipality of Matapédia.
 It is often referred to as the "salmon capital".

 The Matapédia is renowned for the size and number of its salmon, with between 3,000 and 5,000 returning each year, and catches of over 18 kilograms not uncommon.
 What's more, the run is early, in late May or early June.
 Easily accessible thanks to Route 132, which runs along its entire length, the Matapedia River boasts 4 fishing sectors and 104 pools located in calm and deep water.
 Three of these sectors are open access.
 Sector 2 (Glenn Emma) has restricted access and is very popular with anglers.
 Fishing is wading in most sectors, although a canoe is preferable in spring.

-Considered as one of the best salmon rivers in Quebec, the Matapedia is sure to please both beginners and experts alike for its famous pools, large salmon and beautiful views.
+Considered one of the best salmon rivers in Quebec, this magnificent waterway will appeal to novice and professional anglers alike, with its famous pools, big salmon and superb scenery.